 This restaurant is within the Cloth Hall in the Market Square.
 It serves good old-fashioned hearty food.
 Prices are reasonable considering its location.
 It was warm, welcoming, and the staff were really friendly.
 They serve seasonal dishes and traditional favourites like dumplings, schnitzel, sausages and soups.

-Dobra Pączkarnia.
 Whenever we travel around Europe, we always grab coffee and a sweet bite to eat for breakfast.
 We found this amazing place called Dobra Pączkarnia.
-A small bakery, selling freshly made Polish-style, Pączki (pronounced “pohnch-kee“) donuts from a small window.
-We had to find coffee elsewhere as they didn’t sell it, but these donuts were absolutely delicious.
+A small bakery, selling freshly made pączki (pronounced “pohnch-kee”) a type of donut, from a small window.
+We had to find coffee elsewhere as they didn’t sell it, but these were absolutely delicious.

-They had a selection of flavours, including traditional Rose Jam, Nutella, Plum, Kinder Bueno, Marzipan and many more.
-This wouldn’t be the first time we ate from here during this trip.
-You can find this store at Grodzka 3, 31-006.
+They had a selection of flavours, including traditional Rose Jam, Nutella, Plum, Kinder Bueno, Marzipan, and many more.
+You can find this store at Grodzka 3.

 KARMELLO CHOCOLATE

-Karmello Chocolatiers.
-It was freezing at the time of our trip and we were looking for something to warm us up.
+It was freezing at the time of our trip, and we were looking for something to warm us up.
 Vicky had a craving for hot chocolate.
 So we ventured inside.
 Handmade chocolates, hot chocolate, coffee, and the most amazing chocolate cakes were on display.
 The company is Polish and based in Bielsko-Biała.

 EAT A TRADITIONAL BAGEL